 The majority of private lending firms in the United States focus on residential investment properties with 1 to 4 units, but almost all of them will lend on multifamily properties.
 Some only consider smaller multifamily up to 10 units.
 Others don’t care how many units there are, so long as the deal doesn’t exceed the maximum amount they can lend.

 There is another sector of private lending that focuses on commercial real estate, and ALL of those lenders offer short-term loans for multifamily properties.
-Many of them offer rehab loans for multifamily value-add projects, and we know a few lenders that are 100% focused on these types of deals.
+Many of them offer rehab loans for multifamily value-add projects, and I know a few lenders that are 100% focused on these types of deals.

 Historically, most of the commercial real estate private lenders have offered a higher maximum loan-to-value for multifamily as opposed to other asset classes.
-We can give you a common example with private lenders in our network…
+I can give you a common example with private lenders in our network…

 For the purchase of a stabilized multifamily property, a lender would fund up to 75% of the purchase price, but for all other commercial property types, the maximum would be 65%.
 For multifamily value-add projects, private lenders would typically fund 80% to 85% of the purchase price, plus 100% of the rehab budget, so long as the loan amount is not more than 75% of the completed value.
 The reason that private lenders will go that high is the permanent financing will typically go up to 75% or 80% LTV.